rajinder-yadav/dm-css/README.md

 ### Text direction

-Set the direction of text based on language.
+Set the direction of text based on language in use.

 |Notation|Text direction|
 |-|-|